Hairstyle: Roman Empire and Middle Ages

 Between 27 BC and 102 AD, in Imperial Rome, women wore their hair in complicated styles: a mass of curls on top, or in rows of waves, drawn back into ringlets or braids.
-Eventually noblewomen's hairstyles grew so complex that they required daily attention from several slaves and a stylist in order to be maintained.
+Eventually noble women's hairstyles grew so complex that they required daily attention from several enslaved people and a stylist in order to be maintained.
 The hair was often lightened using wood ash, unslaked lime and sodium bicarbonate, or darkened with copper filings, oak-apples or leeches marinated in wine and vinegar.
 It was augmented by wigs, hairpieces and pads, and held in place by nets, pins, combs and pomade.
 Under the Byzantine Empire, noblewomen covered most of their hair with silk caps and pearl nets.

 From the time of the Roman Empire until the Middle Ages, most women grew their hair as long as it would naturally grow.
-It was normally just styled through cutting, as women's hair was tied up on the head and covered on most occasions when outside the home by using a snood, kerchief or veil; for an adult woman to wear uncovered and loose hair in the street was often restricted to prostitutes.
+It was normally styled through cutting, as women's hair was tied up on the head and covered on most occasions when outside the home by using a snood, kerchief or veil; for an adult woman to wear uncovered and loose hair in the street was often restricted to prostitutes.
 Braiding and tying the hair was common.
 In the 16th century, women began to wear their hair in extremely ornate styles, often decorated with pearls, precious stones, ribbons, and veils.
 Women used a technique called "lacing" or "taping," in which cords or ribbons were used to bind the hair around their heads.
 During this period, most of the hair was braided and hidden under wimples, veils or couvrechefs.
 In the later half of the 15th century and on into the 16th century, a very high hairline on the forehead was considered attractive, and wealthy women frequently plucked out hair at their temples and the napes of their necks, or used depilatory cream to remove it, if it would otherwise be visible at the edges of their hair coverings.
 Working-class women in this period wore their hair in simple styles.